 3 hrs lecture (GR or P/NP).
 Prerequisite: CIS 36A.
-Acceptable for credit: CSU

 Principles of systems analysis: Techniques of analysis and design emphasizing UML in software requirements analysis, and the design and documentation phase of software development; utilizing life cycle of systems design, iterative, and waterfall development processes, object oriented analysis and design.